aSjosen/Ruled-surfaces/README.md

 This is repo based on the work I did for my master thesis on ruled surfaces in 2015 at the University of Copenhagen.

-It will contain 3 types of algorithms:
+It will contain the following set of fundamental NURBS algorithms:

-  1. Algorithms for constructing ruled surfaces from a set of input curves.
-  2. Algorithms for segmenting a CAD surface into regions that are well-approximated by ruled surfaces.
-  3. Algorithms for approximating CAD surfaces by ruled surfaces.
+	- degree elevation
+	- knot insertion/removal
+	- knot refinement

+and an algorithm for defining a ruled surface (NURBS) by connecting any two NURBS curves with straight lines.